 Notes: As a result of the proposed development, the City will take ownership of property ownercontributed assets such as roadworks, waterworks, storm sewers, sanitary sewers, street lights, street trees and traffic signals.
 The anticipated operating budget impact for the ongoing maintenance of these assets is \$250,000.
-Due to the long-term phased nature of this development, this amount will be broken down by phase and assigned to operating budgets at the time of the rezoning application for each phase. - 21 - satisfaction of the City, securing the property owner's obligation to provide an on-site low carbon district energy system capable of supplying at least 70% of each of the subject site's individual space heating, space cooling, and domestic hot water annual needs for all buildings in the development from a renewable (noncarbon) energy source that would also have the ability to connect and be serviced by a City District Energy Utility (DEU), at no cost to the City or its DEU service provider the Lulu Island Energy Company (LIEC), and granting the statutory right-of-way(s) necessary for supplying the DEU services to the building(s).
+Due to the long-term phased nature of this development, this amount will be broken down by phase and assigned to operating budgets at the time of the rezoning application for each phase.
+1.9 District Energy: Registration of a restrictive covenant and SRW and/or alternative legal agreement(s), to the satisfaction of the City, securing the property owner's obligation to provide an on-site low carbon district energy system capable of supplying at least 70% of each of the subject site's individual space heating, space cooling, and domestic hot water annual needs for all buildings in the development from a renewable (non-carbon) energy source that would also have the ability to connect and be serviced by a City District Energy Utility (DEU), at no cost to the City or its DEU service provider the Lulu Island Energy Company (LIEC), and granting the statutory right-of-way(s) necessary for supplying the DEU services to the building(s).
 The low carbon district energy system would be built in 2 or more phases located generally as show in Schedule 7, and will be capable of being expanded by the City to provide service to off-site development.
 The phased requirements to be reflected in the legal agreement(s) registered on the applicable phase or sub-phase are as follows: